Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Cape Rey, a Hilton Resort and Spa, is located in South Carlsbad.
 The views from the pool are fantastic, especially from the sunset terrace at Chandler’s Restaurant.

 The amenities on site are everything you need for an elegant beach getaway.
-For relaxing things to do in Carlsbad, check out the hotel’s Ocean Crest Spa for eco-friendly treatments and seasonal specials.
+Check out the hotel’s Ocean Crest Spa for eco-friendly treatments and seasonal specials if you’re looking for relaxing things to do.

 Handled Pottery Studio